zilliztech/zdoc/docs/tutorials/pipelines/connectors.md

     - (For Google Cloud Storage) access key ID and secret access key

 - Auto scan schedule.
-For more information, refer to step 4 in [Create Connector](./create-connectors).
+For more information, refer to step 4 in [the procedure for creating connectors](./connectors#procedures).

 ![configure-connector](/img/configure-connector.png)